-Category 1: The instructor shares current knowledge and scholarship of subject matter Examples of evidence to look for: The instructor...

-- Defines and incorporates the vocabulary, language and thinking strategies of the discipline in the lesson. - Presents content that reflects awareness of current trends and developments in the field. - Demonstrates a capacity to be critical of knowledge itself. - Models critical thinking for students. - Uses examples of up-to-date knowledge that includes current theoretical frameworks in the field of study. - Makes reference(s) to peer-reviewed scholarly works in the field of study. -

-- If it is a synchronous online course: - o The instructor demonstrated familiarity with the technology that was incorporated in the lesson.

-- if it is an asynchronous online course - o Lesson module, including lesson materials and assignments, recorded lectures. - Comments on discussion board, blogs or other lesson spaces where students interact with the instructor, other students, or lesson content. - Announcement page
+Category 1: The instructor shares current knowledge and scholarship of subject matter.
+Examples of evidence to look for: The instructor Feedback for the Instructor: Defines and incorporates the vocabulary, language and thinking strategies of the discipline in the lesson.
+Presents content that reflects awareness of current trends and developments in the field.
+Demonstrates a capacity to be critical of knowledge itself.
+Models critical thinking for students.
+Uses examples of up-to-date knowledge that includes current theoretical frameworks in the field of study.
+Makes reference(s) to peer-reviewed scholarly works in the field of study.
+Evidence Found: Where to look online: If it is a synchronous online course: The instructor demonstrated familiarity with the technology that was incorporated in the lesson. if it is an asynchronous online course Lesson module, including lesson materials and assignments, recorded lectures.
+Comments on discussion board, blogs or other lesson spaces where students interact with the instructor, other students, or lesson content.
+Announcement page Rating: Excellent Good Needs guidance/support

-Category 2: The instructor encourages active engagement between students and instructor.

-Frequent and timely student-instructor contact is an important factor in student motivation and involvement, particularly in a hybrid environment.
+Category 2: The instructor encourages active engagement t between students and instructor.
+Rationale: Frequent and timely student-instructor contact is an important factor in student motivation and involvement, particularly in a hybrid environment.
 Evidence of instructor concern helps students get through challenging situations and inspires them to persevere.
 Knowing a few instructors well enhances students' intellectual commitment and encourages them to think about their own values and future plans.

-- Encourages students to share their questions, examples, and experiences - Positively reinforces student participation - Treats students as individuals, e.g., addresses students by name - Incorporates student ideas into the class - Checks individual and/or groups of students' understanding of the material/approach - Thoughtfully critiques student contributions demonstrating respect for emerging expertise - Pauses after asking questions - Attends respectfully to student comprehension or puzzlement - Explores topics in detail with students (rather than skimming by many ideas) - ...
+Examples of evidence to look for: The instructor Feedback for the Instructor: Evidence Found: Encourages students to share their questions, examples, and experiences Positively reinforces student participation Treats students as individuals, e.g., addresses students by name Incorporates student ideas into the class Checks individual and/or groups of students' understanding of the material/approach Thoughtfully critiques student contributions demonstrating respect for emerging expertise Pauses after asking questions Attends respectfully to student comprehension or puzzlement Explores topics in detail with students (rather than skimming by many ideas) Rating: Excellent Good Needs guidance/support N/A